Breast Cancer: Defining the Disease

 There are several ways to diagnose breast cancer.
 Mammograms, ultrasounds, and magnetic resonance imaging (MRI) scans are tests that look for breast cancer.
 If any of these tests show signs of breast cancer, then a breast biopsy is done to confirm whether or not cancer is present.

-Finding breast cancer before it spreads is critical because it’s easier to treat successfully.
-Regular screenings, such as mammograms, are the most reliable way to find breast cancer early.
+Finding breast cancer before it spreads (known as metastases) is critical because it's easier to treat successfully.

 Signs and symptoms of breast cancer